tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Notes

-This Test will return 'NOT_COMPLIANT' for records on the "High seas" where dwc:countryCode is bdq:Empty.
 Darwin Core recommends that data from the high seas (outside national jurisdictions) use dwc:countryCode = "XZ".

 [🠱](#indexes-to-the-tests-non-normative)
 ********************